7th Pay Commission: How Code of Wages will impact salaries of CG employees

 New Delhi, Nov 07: The 7th Pay Commission recommendations will be the notional basis for hiking the floor wage.

 The Code on Wages 2019 which is in the draft form as of now, will come into effect in the next four months.
-Currently suggestions and objections are being sought.
+Currently, suggestions and objections are being sought.

 The pay panel had recommended a basic minimum pay of Rs 18,000.
-If calculated on a 26 day working month, it would work out to Rs 692 per day.
+If calculated on a 26-day working month, it would work out to Rs 692 per day.

 Once the Code of Wages comes into effect the salaries may jump by 28 per cent.